 A full list of current COMM courses can be found in the USC Catalogue.

 Special Credit Concerns

 Transfer Credit

-Students entering the School of Communication with a master's degree may, with permission, apply part of their previous graduate course work to the PhD degree.
+Students entering the program with a master's degree may, with permission, apply part of their previous graduate course work to the PhD degree.
 A maximum of twelve units may be applied.
-Contact Anne Marie Campian to begin the process of transferring credits.